empt22/YouTube_Finder_Chrome_Extension/README.md

 ### Files included:
 * manually_save_videos_for_S3_bucket.py : not part of chrome extension, just a one-time set up to create the 32 Youtube video transcript files
+* all_youtube_videos.txt : also not in use, just showing video titles for reference
 * Python_app : folder for Heroku Flask to run Python
   * app : folder with Python code
     * main.py : Python code to perform bm25